donkirkby/shibumi-games/docs/rules/spargo.md

 ### Play
 Players take turns adding a ball of their colour to a playable point.
-The ball must have freedom (i.e. it must be visibly connected to at least one empty board hole by a chain of visibly touching friendly balls) following the move.
+The ball must have freedom (i.e., it must be visibly connected to at least one empty board hole by a chain of visibly touching friendly balls) following the move.